Speakers:

 Vice-Chancellor, SOAS University of London

-Professor Adam Habib is the Vice-Chancellor of SOAS University of London, former Principal and Vice-Chancellor of University of the Witwatersrand, former Deputy Vice-Chancellor of Research at the University of Johannesburg and former Professor of Development at the University of KwaZulu-Natal.
+Adam Habib was appointed Vice-Chancellor of SOAS University of London in 2020, arriving from South Africa where he was Principal and Vice-Chancellor of University of the Witwatersrand, former Deputy Vice-Chancellor of Research at the University of Johannesburg and former Professor of Development at the University of KwaZulu-Natal.
 A professor of Political Science, he has over 30 years of academic, research and administration expertise in institutions distinctively defined by engagements in the contest of ideas, their translation into actionable initiatives and the building of institutions.
-Professor Habib co-founded the African Research Universities Alliance, is an American Academy of Arts and Sciences member and fellow of the African Academy of Science and Academy of Science of South Africa.

 Vice-Chancellor and President, University of York